orion4d/Universal_downloader_windows/README.md

 ---

-## ✅ Zero External Dependencies
+## ✅ Zero External Dependencies for Core Downloading

-The portable bundle ships with all runtime requirements included.
+The portable bundle ships with the runtime requirements needed for Universal Downloader itself.

 You do **not** need to install: